What is going concern?

 • Look-forward period: at least 12 months.
 The auditor must consider events and conditions beyond this period if they are relevant to the going concern assessment.

-• Three categories of indicators.
-Financial indicators (net liability position, negative cash flows), operating indicators (loss of key customer, labour difficulties), and other indicators (non-compliance with capital requirements, pending litigation).
+• Four categories of indicators.
+Financial indicators (net liability position, negative cash flows), operating indicators (loss of key customer, labour difficulties), regulatory indicators (non-compliance with capital requirements), and legal indicators (pending litigation with material exposure).

 • Reporting consequences are significant.
-A material uncertainty requires specific disclosure in the financial statements and a dedicated section in the audit report, even when the statements are fairly presented.
+A MURGC requires specific disclosure in the FS and a dedicated section in the audit report, even when the statements are fairly presented.

 Worked example: De Vries Maritime

 De Vries Maritime BV is a mid-size shipping company.
-During the audit of the 2025 financial statements, the team identifies the following indicators:
+During the audit of the 2025 FS, the team identifies the following indicators:

-• The entity has a net current liability position of EUR 4.2 million, up from EUR 1.8 million in the prior year.
+• A net current liability position of EUR 4.2 million, up from EUR 1.8 million in the prior year

-• A EUR 12 million revolving credit facility expires in 8 months, and the bank has indicated it will only renew at significantly tighter covenants.
+• A EUR 12 million revolving credit facility expiring in 8 months, with the bank indicating it will only renew at significantly tighter covenants

-• Two major charter contracts (representing 35% of revenue) expire within 6 months with no confirmed renewals.
+• Two major charter contracts (35% of revenue) expiring within 6 months with no confirmed renewals

-• The entity has negative operating cash flows for the second consecutive year.
+• Negative operating cash flows for the second consecutive year

 Management prepares a cash flow forecast showing the entity can continue operating if the credit facility is renewed and at least one charter contract is extended.
-The audit team evaluates the assumptions: the renewal terms are not yet agreed, and the charter market has softened significantly.
-The team concludes that a material uncertainty related to going concern (MURGC) exists.
+The audit team evaluates the assumptions: renewal terms are not yet agreed, and the charter market has softened significantly.
+The team concludes that a MURGC exists.

-The financial statements include the required MURGC disclosure.
+The FS include the required MURGC disclosure.
 The auditor's report includes a "Material Uncertainty Related to Going Concern" section referring to the disclosure.
-The audit opinion itself remains unmodified because the financial statements appropriately disclose the uncertainty.
+The audit opinion remains unmodified because the FS appropriately disclose the uncertainty.

 Key standard references

-• ISA 570.16: Considering whether events or conditions exist that may cast significant doubt on going concern, and evaluating management's plans to address them.
+• ISA 570.16 : Considering whether events or conditions exist that may cast significant doubt, and evaluating management's plans

-• ISA 570.18–19: Concluding on whether a material uncertainty exists and the implications for the audit report.
+• ISA 570.18 -19: Concluding on whether a MURGC exists and the implications for the audit report

-• ISA 570.21–23: Reporting requirements when a MURGC exists, including the required sections in the audit report.
+• ISA 570.21 -23: Reporting requirements when a MURGC exists, including required sections in the audit report

-• IAS 1.25–26: The going concern assumption in the preparation of financial statements under IFRS.
+• IAS 1.25 -26: The going concern assumption in the preparation of FS under IFRS

 Related terms